 - Next, add the diced tomatoes, tomato sauce, chicken stock, beans, jalapeno, chili powder, and cumin.
 Season with salt and pepper, to taste.
 Cover and bring the chili to a simmer.
 Reduce heat to low and simmer, covered, for 30 minutes, or until the vegetables are tender.

 - Stir in cilantro and taste for salt and pepper before serving.
 Just like with any other chili, this one tastes the best the longer it sits.
 So if possible let the chili stand for 15-20 minutes before serving.
 It tastes even better the next day!

-*Depending on the cut and brand of bacon used, you may have to add 1-2 Tablespoons of olive oil to the bacon grease before adding the vegetables.
+- Bacon: Depending on the cut and brand of bacon used, you may have to add an additional 1-2 Tablespoons of olive oil to the bacon grease before adding in the vegetables.